Foreclosure Overview Process in Alabama

 Notice and Sale Process

 Alabama’s foreclosure process requires the publication of the notice of sale in a local newspaper once a week for three consecutive weeks prior to the foreclosure sale.
-The actual sale is conducted at the courthouse specified in the foreclosure notice and can be held online or in person, depending on the sale’s parameters.
+The actual sale is conducted at the courthouse specified in the foreclosure notice.
+It can be held online or physically.

 Borrower Rights and Protections

-Alabama law provides protections for borrowers, including the right to redeem the property.
+Alabama law gives debtors the right to redeem the property.
 Homeowners can redeem their property for up to one year after the foreclosure sale.
-However, many mortgage agreements specify a shorter redemption period, and for loans originated after January 1, 2016, a shorter right-of-redemption period (180 days) may apply if certain conditions are met.
+However, many mortgage agreements specify a shorter redemption period.
+For loans originated after January 1, 2016, a shorter right-of-redemption period (180 days) may apply if certain conditions are met.

 Deficiency Judgments and Special Programs